 Users can scan directly with their mobile active link from the Tmall mobile browser.

 Creating the shopping experience is important and for that, you need to engage in:

 - Social Media to Drive Traffic (Weibo, WeChat, etc)

 The Social Media Campaign is crucial

 Wechat is the first most popular Chinese Social Media, with more than 1.2 Billion active users.
 It’s just amazing how you can take advantage of this.
-It is not only the most used App, but it also has a lot of functionalities like pay Bill, make a reservation, buys Food, etc. Moreover, WeChat integrated also some Mini Programs that brands can use to expanding their business Online.
+It is not only the most used App, but it also has a lot of functionalities like paying Bills, making a reservation, buying Food, etc. Moreover, WeChat integrated also some Mini Programs that brands can use to expand their business Online.

 Weibo is also very popular in China, with more than 650 million active users.
 You can use it to promote your brand and get more visibility.

 Forums and Q&A platforms are the best places where take advantage of recommendations

 Social listening is the main driver of purchasing dietary supplements and what are the places where the Chinese go to find information about products and brands?